 Greenergy entered the Canadian market in 2013, with a focus on providing a low-cost and reliable fuel supply.

 Canadian Rail Equipment Work & Services Inc (CREWS) provides rail car storage and switching services throughout Ontario.
 Since acquiring the Johnstown rail yard in early 2016, CREWS has expanded operations in Johnstown and has partnered to invest in reliable rail fuel hub.

 Kinley Construction is a North American recognized General Contractor with a focused knowledge and working experience in the mechanical fuelling industry.

-All permits have been obtained, with construction due to start in Summer 2018.
+All permits have been obtained, with construction due to complete in Fall 2019.

 Please check back for further updates.

 What are the local benefits to this project?